PseudoDevs/IamGhost/abcmd9.md

-Last updated: 2024-04-13 17:21:37
+Last updated: 2024-04-13 17:22:10
-Random Quote: If you get pulled over for speeding, tell the policeman your spouse has diarrhea. - Phil Dunphy
+Random Quote: Maybe the Big Bang is nothing more than God’s act of creation. -